"

 6. The amount of pressure the drive rolls exert on the electrode can be adjusted with the ________________.

-8. List three consumable items that can be replaced and/or adjustments that can be made to troubleshoot and correct wire feeding problems.
+8. List three consumable items of a welding gun that can be replaced and/or can be adjusted to troubleshoot and correct wire feeding problems.

 9. Briefly describe some of the advantages and limitations of the FCAW welding process.